 Bethany plays a model M2 Marigaux oboe.

-When not at her reed desk or practicing, she is most often found in her kitchen, where she is either baking fussy French macarons, or experimenting with new vegetarian fare.
+When not at her reed desk or practicing, she is most often found in her pottery studio, teaching wheel classes at the District Clay Center, or selling her ceramics at DC markets.

 Bethany began selling oboe reeds way back in 2004 to just her teacher's students.
 Word got out, more and more requests started coming in, new products were offered, and a website was built.
 Now, selling reeds has turned into a full-time job with customers spanning the globe.
 The daily problem-solving required in reed-making keeps things interesting, and building close relationships with her customers makes it gratifying.

 "Do you watch TV while you make reeds?"- Nope.
 Never.
 However, I listen to podcasts while I scrape blanks.
 You know, the usual This American Life and RadioLab, but my newest faves are Meet the Composer, Ear Hustle, and 99% Invisible.

 "Do you keep all the best reeds for yourself?"- Ironically, I keep all the worst reeds for myself- the ones that leak or are chipped.
 You know what they say about the cobbler's children, right?